Matthew-Rimbert/Credit-Approval-Prediction/README.md

 | 687   | a      | 25.25 | 13.500 | y       | p            | ...            | ...       | ...           | ...          | ...      | ...         | t              | g       | 00200   | 1      | -              |
 | 688   | b      | 17.92 | 0.205  | u       | g            | ...            | ...       | ...           | ...          | ...      | ...         | f              | g       | 00280   | 750    | -              |
 | 689   | b      | 35.00 | 3.375  | u       | g            | ...            | ...       | ...           | ...          | ...      | ...         | t              | g       | 00000   | 0      | -              |

+Observations:

+- The Debt values in these rows range higher, particularly with one applicant carrying a debt of 13.5.
+This could be a significant factor in credit denial.
+- The ApprovalStatus is mostly negative, reflecting potential risk factors such as high debt or low income.

 ### Data Description: